doolin/patentprocessor/README.markdown

 ## Configuring the Preprocessing Environment

+The python-based preprocessor is tested on Ubuntu 12.04 and MacOSX 10.6.
+Any flavor of unixen with the following installed should work:

+* Python 2.7.3
+* scipy package for Python
+* sqlite3
+* More?
+Please [file an
+  issue](https://github.com/funginstitute/patentprocessor/issues) if you find another dependency.

 In order to properly configure the preprocessing environment, the end user must manually perform the following: